 |Isle of Man||1|

-Our data collection period is now open.
-It will run for three months, from Friday 31 March 2023 to Friday 30 June 2023.
+Our data collection period has now closed.
+It ran for just over three months, from Friday 31 March 2023 to Friday 14 July 2023.

 - Data entry FAQs